A 2011 study conducted on behalf of the European Commission.

 The Interdisciplinary Centre for Law and ICT (ICRI), K.U.
 Leuven, has a proven track record in international research projects and has a wide experience with interdisciplinary research projects, being the legal partner of the Interdisciplinary Institute for Broadband Technology (IBBT; http://www.ibbt.be), a virtual research centre founded by the Flemish government and uniting fourteen research groups from different Flemish universities.

 The Central European University (CEU) is a research-intensive graduate university in the social sciences and the humanities and occupies an internationally recognised and socially engaged academic niche dedicated to cutting edge interdisciplinary research and policy-analysis.
-With a strong regional roots and global outreach, CEU through its Centre for Media and Communication Studies (CMCS) has become a centre of excellence for promoting media and communication studies throughout the Central and Eastern European region and beyond.
+With a strong regional roots and global outreach, CEU through its Centre for Media, Data and Society (CMDS, formerly CMCS) has become a centre of excellence for promoting media and communication studies throughout the Central and Eastern European region and beyond.

 Cullen International (CI) provides specialist, independent, regulatory monitoring services covering the telecommunications, media and electronic commerce sectors in Europe.
 Over 100 leading European regulatory authorities, telecom and broadcasting operators use CI’s information services to track regulatory developments across Europe.
 CI has in-depth knowledge of the EU regulatory framework affecting the above sectors and practical implementation in the Member States.
 It has developed special competence in the collection and analysis of regulatory information across Europe in a readily accessible presentation format.
 In the last few years, it has carried out a number of studies involving in particular the collection of comparative data in the context of studies for the European Commission (including a study on the regulation of broadcasting issues under the new regulatory framework and a study monitoring regulatory and market developments for electronic communications and information society services in enlargement countries) or the EBRD (comparative assessment of the telecommunications sector in the transition economies).
 CI was founded in 1986 and is based in Brussels and Namur, Belgium.